EXE Grinders: new spare parts are now available: Phone 07784-332583

 One of only a handful of dedicated, miniature surface grinders made world-wide, the British-made EXE joins a select group with some of the others being the American Sanford, made in New Jersey; the pre-WW2 Herbert "Ball-bearing Bench Surface & Die Grinder"; the fine French Lipmec LIP 515, the rare Bulova and the Grenby by an American company (better known for their cylindrical grinders), whose slightly larger table-top unit appears to have been adapted for the Australian Macson and, in recent years, also produced in Taiwan and China and sold under various brand names including Harbor Freight, Richyoung and Tormach - the latter, produced to a higher level of accuracy and finish than the others, is available with automatic feeds and has travels of 6 by 12 inches - travels for the hand-feed Grenby are not known.
 High-resolution pictures - may take time to open

 Cast from a Mehanite iron and with its handles in aluminium, the EXE was first manufactured in the early 1950s and remained available until the late 1990s.
-It was offered in two forms: one for bench mounting, the other mounted on the maker' robust and enormously heavy cast-iron cabinet stand - this, in one form, including a neat, integral dust-extraction system.
-A motor-fan unit was mounted in the base with a pipe extracting dust through externally-mounted filter bags fitted with a shaking mechanism for cleaning.
-The other stand was a plain type - in cast iron - easily distinguished from filter type by a hinged door on its front face.
+It was offered in two forms: one for bench mounting, the other mounted on the maker' robust and enormously heavy cast-iron cabinet stand that including, as an option, a neat, integral dust-extraction system (though eventually this was to be dropped and just the basic stand provided.
+A motor-fan unit was mounted in the base with a pipe extracting dust through externally-mounted filter bags - fitted with a shaking mechanism - for cleaning.
+The plain type stand (also in cast iron) is easily distinguished from the filter type by a hinged door on its front face.

 Unlike many surface grinders of its era, the spindle ran not in super-precision plain bearings but in a detachable housing that held pre-loaded, angular-contact ball bearings.
 To encourage speedy and safe wheel changes to be made, the grinding wheel was mounted on a quickly-detachable collet - the standard wheel on later machines being 7" x 0.5" x 1.25".
 At some early in the production run, the casting holding the spindle was increased slightly in length, though by how much is not known.
 Able to stand intermittent overloads of 50%, 0.5 h.p.
 3-phase motor provided, via a smooth-running flat belt, two spindle speeds of 2,700 and 3,100 r.p.m. - the change being made (rather inconveniently) by interchanging the drive and driven pulleys.
 Like most grinders, the EXE had a balanced motor, this being tested complete with its pulley to ensure the smoothest possible running.
 As any deficiency in the balance of rotating parts of a machine tool - including the drive wheels - can be transmitted to the surface finish of a job, special care is needed when handling rotating components from any grinder - even small chips and worn belts can cause trouble and, if the machine has been standing for some time with the belt in place (and chemically reacting with the pulley), it's best to fit a new one.
 Want to check balance?
 Put a cup of water on any flat surface and switch on; there should be no ripples or disturbance at all.
 The makers also listed a special high-speed spindle assembly that ran at 15,000 r.p.m., this being intended to make use of very small wheels that opened up the possibility of grinding awkward slots and recesses.
 A few of the high-speed heads are still available - phone 07784-332583 for details.
 It was also possible to specify, at extra cost, a range of different pulley sizes to vary the speeds of both the ordinary and high-speed spindles.